 4.You Get Bored Easily

-You are surprise by your friends’ “loyalty” towards their employers.
+You are surprised by your friends’ “loyalty” towards their employers.
 How could these people stay put with the same company for

 months years without the slightest sign of boredom?

-You see the kind that do all they can to stay put and blend in.
-I had a colleague who was a project manager in the hospital that own the bakery that I ran.
+You see the kind that does all they can to stay put and blend in.
+I had a colleague who was a project manager in the hospital that owns the bakery that I ran.
 I knew him in 2008 and till today, this former colleague of mine is still with the company, without a single promotion in all the years of service.

 5. In Spite Of Your Experience, You Don’t Know What You Want